Sportstown & Playful City Awards

 "Playful City" designation

-The City of Lakewood, California has won the "Playful City USA" designation multiple years, in recognition of Lakewood’s quality parks, playgrounds and recreation services.
+The City of Lakewood, California won the "Playful City USA" designation multiple years, in recognition of Lakewood’s quality parks, playgrounds and recreation services.

 Playful City USA recognitions are made by the non-profit organization KaBOOM! in an effort to promote children’s recreation and the creation of more places for children to play.